-If you want your visit to Rome to be perfect, one thing you should know before you travel is that organizing your visit to the Vatican requires a bit of advance notice.
+If you want your visit to Rome to be perfect, one thing you should know before you travel is that the organization of your visit to the Vatican requires some advance notice.
 If you want to be more flexible and get there the day you feel like it, you run the risk of encountering long lines under the sun that will make you enter the Vatican already tired.

-To avoid this, it is best to buy your Vatican tickets online and well in advance.
-Here is what you should keep in mind:
+To avoid this, it is best to buy your tickets to the Vatican online and with enough time in advance.
+Here's what you need to keep in mind:

 If you do it online, you will have several advantages: you will be able to compare different rates (depending on whether you want to buy a standard ticket, with audio guide or with professional guide), you will have the possibility to cancel them for free if something unexpected happens and most importantly, you will skip the entrance queues.

-Skip the line throughout the Vatican with the best value for money option
+Skip the lines throughout the Vatican with the best value for money

 With this guided tour of Hellotickets you will not only skip the queues at the Vatican Museums, but you will also have preferential access to St. Peter's Basilica and you will not need to wait again the long queues to enter the temple.
 Yes or yes, this is the most convenient option if you want to make a complete visit to the Vatican City.

-Skip the line to visit the Sistine Chapel on a Premium guided tour
+Skip the lines to visit the Sistine Chapel on a Premium guided tour

-If in addition to skipping the lines at the Vatican you want to have a much more premium experience, there is an Early Bird option so you can visit the Vatican Museums and the Sistine Chapel early in the morning and before it opens to the general public.
+If in addition to skipping the lines at the Vatican you want a much more premium experience, there is an Early Bird option so you can visit the Vatican Museums and the Sistine Chapel first thing in the morning and before it opens to the general public.

 Yes, yes, you read that right: every morning, the Vatican and the Sistine Chapel open their doors so that a privileged group of visitors can access the Museums and accompanied by an expert guide, can discover the wonders of the Vatican in silence, in a much more relaxed and authentic atmosphere.

 The price is obviously higher than the standard guided tour (it costs just over 100 € on Hellotickets), but believe me it is worth it.
 Visiting the Vatican without crowds is unique.
-I tell you here all the details you should consider to organize your visit to the Sistine Chapel.
+I tell you here all the details you should take into account to organize your visit to the Sistine Chapel.

-St. Peter's Basilica is free and you can enter without any kind of ticket, but as you can imagine, the queues are very long and there are no shady places inside St. Peter's Square.
+St. Peter's Basilica is free to enter and you can enter without purchasing any kind of ticket beforehand, but as you can imagine, the lines are very long and there are no shady spots inside St. Peter's Square either.

-Therefore, a great option is to hire a tour of St. Peter's Basilica (it lasts about 60-90 minutes) and this will allow you to enter the Temple together with your guide, so you will have priority access and you will not have to wait in the long lines.
+So, a great option is to hire a tour of St. Peter's Basilica (it lasts about 60-90 minutes) and this will allow you to enter the Temple together with your guide, so you will have priority access and won't have to wait in the long lines.